woai3c/self-learning-english/docs/qa/fe/monitor.md

 ## Can you describe the main features of the front-end monitor SDK you developed and how you process and analyze monitor data to optimize performance?

-The SDK can gather performance data, error data, and user behavior data from webpages.
-Then, it sends this data to a server for storage in a database.
-Monitor data can be reviewed through a monitor platform.
-With this information, we can identify performance bottlenecks and optimize accordingly, such as by implementing caching and lazy loading of routes.
+Well, our SDK can collect all kinds of data from webpages - you know, things like performance metrics, error logs, and user behavior data.
+Then we send all this data to our server and store it in a database.
+We've got a monitoring platform where we can check all this information.

+With this data, we can spot performance bottlenecks and make improvements.
+Like, we might implement caching or lazy loading for routes to speed things up.

 <details>
 <summary>查看中文</summary>